 These graphs show the expected progress of the Plan over the next ten years assuming the Plan's assets earn 8% on their market value.
-The chart entitled "Plan Funding" shows that the employer rate is expected to decline as excluded investment gains are recognized by the smoothing method.
+The chart entitled "Plan Funding" shows that the employer rate is expected to remain level at around 14% of payroll.

 The "Assets and Liabilities" graph shows the projected funding status over the next ten years.
-The Plan's funded status is projected to remain at or near 100% for the entire decade.
+The Plan's funded status is projected to remain near 100% for the entire decade.